 Medication to shrink fibroids

 Gonadotropin releasing hormone analogues (GnRHas)

-GnRHas stop your menstrual cycle (period) but they are not a form of contraception.
-They do not affect your chances of becoming pregnant after you stop using them.
+GnRHas stop your menstrual cycle (period), but aren't a form of contraception.
+They don't affect your chances of becoming pregnant after you stop using them.

-If you are prescribed GnRHas, they can help to ease heavy periods and any pressure that is felt on your stomach.
-They can also help to improve symptoms of frequent urination and constipation.
+If you're prescribed GnRHas, they can help ease heavy periods and any pressure that you feel on your stomach.
+They also help improve symptoms of frequent urination and constipation.

 - hot flushes

 Sometimes, a combination of GnRHas and low doses of hormone replacement therapy (HRT) may be recommended to prevent these side effects.